mlswg/mls-extensions/draft-ietf-mls-extensions.md

 extension_data = Content
 ~~~

-Where ExtensionType MUST be set to the ExtensionType of the implemented
+For signing operations, the ExtensionType MUST be set to the ExtensionType of
-extension, and not to the type of any other extension.
-In particular,
+the implemented extension, and not to the type of any other extension.
+In
-this means that an extension cannot produce signatures verified by other extensions.
+particular, this means that an extension cannot produce signatures in place of
-This ensures domain separation.
+other extensions.
+However, extensions can verify signatures computed by other
+extensions.
+Note that domain separation is ensured by explicitly including the
+ExtensionType with every operation.

 ### Exporting Secrets